trampgeek/jobe/README.md

      a workaround for JobeInABox installs on systems running nginx, which resulted in a UID conflict with the host.
      Also include a --uninstall option.

+### 1.8.0 (9 October 2023)

+  1. Add various tuning parameters for Java to config file.
+Thanks Marcus Klang.

+  1. Ensure that install updates runguard config to allow for a large number of Jobe users (> 20).
+Thanks Marcus Klang.

+  1. Add a main_class parameter to Java task.
+Thanks Peter Seibel.

+  1. Increase default per-run memory allocation from 200 MB to 400 MB.
+Needed for NodeJS in particular but everything is getting greedier.